tio - Man Page

 -m, --map <flags>

-Map (replace, translate) characters on input or output.
+Map (replace, translate) characters on input to the serial device or output from the serial device.
 The following mapping flags are supported:

 ICRNL